Last updated on February 26th, 2018

 Cagbalete Island can be located 30-45mins away from the town of Mauban in Quezon.
 The island is accessible via boats, may it be private or a public passenger one.
 Since this is an island, the primary source of living is fishing.
 There also are people who are using their tourism to make a living out of the island life.

 What to expect in Cagbalete Island?

 This island boasts of fine white sands and turquoise-blue waters.
 Not as fine and as white as Boracay but definitely is comparable to the other islands with white sand beaches in the Philippines.
-Water is defined as crystal-clear especially when out in the sun, and when the very fine white sands on the shore are exposed under the ray of sunlight.
+Water is defined as crystal-clear especially when out in the sun, and when the very fine white sands on the shore are exposed to the ray of sunlight.
 Turquoise-blue on the shallow waters and navy blue to the deepest sea.

 You will notice that most of the corals and coral reefs are a distance away from its shore.
 That’s because Cagbalete Island has 1-2km range when low-tide and still only up until toe to neck deep.
-Further than that, its deep blue waters will come your way while corals and marine life will start to show.
+Further, its deep blue waters will come your way while corals and marine life will start to show.
 During high tide, it’s already neck deep on the first 6-10 meters away from the shore.

 Can I spend quiet time here?